Range Map

 About the Cessna 425 Conquest I

-• Cabin: Shares the spacious “wide-oval” cabin fuselage with the 400-series piston twins, offering club seating and a pressurized environment (5.0 psi differential) that maintains a sea-level cabin up to ~11,000 ft.
+• Cabin-class comfort.
+It shares the wide-oval fuselage with the 400-series twins, with club seating and a 5.0 psi differential that holds a sea-level cabin to roughly 11,000 feet.

-• SIDs: Like all vintage Cessnas, the 425 is subject to Supplemental Inspection Documents (SIDs), which can result in expensive, mandatory structural inspections that some owners find burdensome.
+• SIDs exposure.
+Like other vintage Cessnas, the 425 is subject to Supplemental Inspection Documents, mandatory structural inspections that can be expensive and that belong in any pre-buy budget.

 Technical Specifications